Lois Hall

-Lois Grace Hall (August 22, 1926 – December 21, 2006) was an American actress.
+Lois Grace Hall, (August 22, 1926 – December 21, 2006) was an American actress and, more often known as Lois Willows after her marriage, an active member of the Bahá'í Faith communities of California and Hawaii.

 Early years

-Hall was born on August 22, 1926, in Grand Rapids, Minnesota, the daughter of Lois Grace (née Lambert), a teacher, and Ralph Stewart Hall, a businessman and inventor.
-She grew up initially in Pengilly, Minnesota, and later in California.
-While she was in high school, she began working with the stage crew at the Pasadena Playhouse.
+Hall was born on August 22, 1926, in Grand Rapids, Minnesota.
+She grew up initially in Pengilly, Minnesota, where he father worked as a salesman for a tile factory.
+Initially, her father moved to Long Beach, California, where he worked as a realtor circa 1935-40, and then whole family moved there in Hall's childhood and went on to attend Woodrow Wilson High School as it was called then.
+That's also where an art teacher connected her with a chance to work on set design and was connected with the Pasadena Playhouse which was her entré into theatre and seeing actors.
 She eventually gained a scholarship there.

 Career

 Hall's television appearances included Studio One, The Cisco Kid, Episode 112 of The Lone Ranger, Adventures of Superman, Highway Patrol, Marcus Welby, M.D., the penultimate episode of Little House on the Prairie and Star Trek: The Next Generation.
 She also guest-starred in TV series such as CSI, Cold Case, Six Feet Under, Nip/Tuck, and The Unit.

 Hall's film debut came in Every Girl Should Be Married (1948).
 She also appeared in Love Happy (1949), My Blue Heaven (1950), Carrie (1952), Night Raiders (1952), Seven Brides for Seven Brothers (1954) in small roles, as well as in starring roles in pictures like Daughter of the Jungle (1949) and Pirates of the High Seas (1950).
 She is perhaps best known for her supporting role as Sister Constance in Kenneth Branagh's 1991 drama Dead Again.
 She was also seen in the hit films Gone in 60 Seconds (2000) and Flightplan (2005).